jamesnet214/wpf-code-rules/README.md

 ###

 ## 79. Bad Bindings
-This is the Binding method that can be used in WPF.

-- Binding
-- ElementName
-- TemplateParent
-- Self
-- TemplatedParent
-- AcensorType

-> You can learn this technique in more detail here.
+> We recommend you to read this article first.
 [WPF Bindings](https://github.com/ncoresoftsource/wpfxamlbinding)

 ### Binding
 TBD...